 ELS calibration parameters are refined in several stages.
 The first stage encompasses the initial SwRI results of Characterization.
 The MSSL Calibration results refine these values in the second stage.
 The third stage applies science offsets to the parameters for each sector.
 The fourth stage updates the MSSL calibration from refined fitting to the MSSL calibration, relative sector variations from SwRI Ni-63 data and inclusion of physical blockage parameters.
-A fifth stage will include the absolute efficiency curve, but a scientifically valid estimation to use for all sectors is 0.95.
+A fifth stage will include the absolute efficiency curve.